-The Department of Mechanical Engineering offers lecture and laboratory courses on both the Statesboro Campus as well as the Armstrong Campus.
-The first three years of the undergraduate Bachelor of Science in Mechanical Engineering (BSME) program may be completed on the Armstrong Campus while the final year must be completed on the Statesboro Campus.
+The Department of Mechanical Engineering offers lecture and laboratory courses on the Statesboro Campus as well as the Armstrong Campus.
+Presently, students may complete the first two years of the Bachelor of Science in Mechanical Engineering (BSME) program on the Armstrong Campus.
+However, the degree must be completed on the Statesboro Campus.
 In addition to the Bachelor of Science in Mechanical Engineering degree, students may also be interested in pursuing a Master of Science in Applied Engineering degree on the Statesboro Campus.

 On the Statesboro Campus, courses are taught, and research labs are located, in three different buildings: Engineering, Information Technology, and Carruth.
 On the Armstrong Campus, courses are taught, and laboratories are located, in University Hall.